 10. O’Malley’s Pub

 Located a scenic 40-minute drive from downtown Kansas City, a trip up to O’Malley’s Pub is definitely worth the drive.
-The Weston Brewing Company was founded in 1842 by a German immigrant named John Georgian.
+The Weston Brewing Co. was founded in 1842 by a German immigrant named John Georgian.
 The Brewery dug out five stone cellars below the brewery to store the beer at the coldest temperature possible (in those times).
 The cellars are now used to house O’Malley’s Pub which serves up Weston Brewing Company beers, plenty of Irish whiskies, and hosts Irish bands and musicians.

 It’s also home of the very popular Weston Irish Festival.